dingherself/130/syllabus.md

 ## Respect, Support, and Care for One Another

-### Materials in This Course
+### Materials in this course

 Since many of the issues we will cover in this course are not only intellectually but also personally relevant, you might find it difficult to read and discuss certain course materials.
 I want to acknowledge that.
 It’s perfectly understandable.

 It’s therefore important that we respect, support, and care for one another throughout the course.
 Please always feel free to talk to me if you anticipate certain topics will be especially difficult for you, or if you think the way they get discussed in the class is disrespectful or otherwise problematic.

-### Some Concrete Examples
+### Some concrete examples

-Class Discussions
+Class discussions

 - Value everyone’s contribution to class discussions;
 - Disagree in a way that takes other people’s ideas seriously and sincerely;
 - Challenge remarks, jokes, and examples that are racist, sexist, heterosexist, cissexist, misogynistic, transmisogynistic, xenophobic, ableist, ageist, classist, etc.;
 - Keep discussions inclusive by avoiding talking to only a few specific people.

-Classroom Behavior
+Classroom behavior

 - Try to remain quiet if you have to arrive late or leave early;
 - Avoid starting to pack things up until class is completely over;
 - Listen attentively and avoid distracting or interrupting behavior, such as chatting with the person next to you or checking your phone.

-Gender Identity & Sexual Orientation
+Gender identity & sexual orientation

 - Use the pronouns and name you are asked to when you refer to a person, and avvoid assuming a person’s pronouns, gender identity, or sexual orientation based on their appearance, voice, or name;
 - Be careful not to disclose anyone’s gender identity or sexual orientation (i.e., out them) without their permission, even if they are already out in the classroom—it can put lives in danger;